-Before you moved into your new home, your local town, city, or municipality most likely inspected it and issued a certificate of occupancy.
+Before you moved into your newly constructed home, your local town, city, or municipality most likely inspected it and issued a certificate of occupancy.
 That indicated that the home was, at a minimum, livable.
 However, many new homeowners are unhappy to discover that the certificate doesn't guarantee that everything is in working order or even complete.
-As discussed below, you may need to assert your rights under one of various warranties.

-At least a year's worth of seasonal changes are often needed to put a new house to the test.
-For example, only in winter might you discover that water seeps into the basement or around window frames, that the landscaping was badly graded and leads to mudslides, or that you have a mold problem.
-And guess what: Your homeowners' insurance probably doesn't cover construction defects.
+At least a year's worth of seasonal changes is often needed to put a newly constructed house to the test.
+For example, only in winter might you discover that water seeps into the basement or around window frames, that the landscaping was badly graded and leads to mudslides, or that your home has a mold problem.
+And guess what: Your homeowners' insurance policy probably doesn't cover construction defects.

-That's why most home builders issue their new owners a warranty (often called a "limited warranty") on their work, either within the sales contract or as a separate document.
-(Interestingly, such warranties aren't usually required by state law, though you'll certainly want to check on the law in your state, and perhaps hire a lawyer for a consultation.
+Most home builders issue new owners a warranty (often called a "limited warranty") on their work, either within the sales contract or as a separate document.
+Interestingly, such warranties aren't necessarily required by state law, though you'll certainly want to check on the law in your state, and perhaps hire a lawyer for a consultation.